 - LED lighting, Stem to Stern

-In alternative power, Nomad has 150 watts of solar panels amidships (Two 75 watt Siemens, monochrystalline panels mounted to reticulate over the trunkhouse, and two 50 watt fixed panels attached to the hard dodger) fed through a single Blue Sky Solar Boost MPPT charge controller.
+In alternative power, Nomad has 150 watts of solar panels amidships (Two 75 watt Siemens, monochrystalline panels mounted for reticulation over the trunkhouse, and two 50 watt fixed panels attached to the hard dodger) fed through a single Blue Sky Solar Boost MPPT charge controller.
 She has a Solar Stik aft with two 50 watt BP monochrystalline panels with its own Blue Sky MPPT controller and an Airbreeze wind generator.
-All of the above charging a single 8D battery that runs the house, for now (We set her up in 2016 to add another 8D AGM battery, One to Port One to Starboard, we just haven’t bought the freaking expensive second battery yet).
+All of the above charging 2 banks of 8D batteries that alternate running the house, the system works perfectly and both house batteries were new the Summer 2017.

 Fall 2013 Jersey City, NJ.